seal-codes/webapp/README.md

 ## Target Use Cases

-Zign.codes is designed to fill the gap between no verification at all and complex legal-grade digital signatures.
+seal.codes is designed to fill the gap between no verification at all and complex legal-grade digital signatures.
 Here are detailed use cases where this solution provides real value:

 ### Creative Content Protection